amitbet/teleporter/README.md

 # Teleporter
-The Teleporter project allows you to create your own network, it is a simple, one binary super-server that breakes through network bounderies
+The Teleporter project allows you to create your own network, it is a simple, one binary super-server that breaks through network boundaries

 *Teleporter, while fully functional is still a beta.
 (Use at your own discression)*